centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 The Telegraf agent will configure itself via a HTTPS request sent to Centreon Engine.

-1. For it to work, you must first generate a certificate on the poller:
+1. For this to work, you must first generate a certificate on the poller:

 ```bash
 openssl req -new -newkey rsa:2048 -sha256 -days 3650 -nodes -x509 -keyout /etc/centreon-engine/conf-server.key -out /etc/centreon-engine/conf-server.crt
 chown centreon-engine: /etc/centreon-engine/conf-*
 ```

-> **Important** : give the ip address or the FQDN of the poller when the **Common Name** information is prompted.
+> **Important** : give the IP address or the FQDN of the poller when the **Common Name** information is prompted.
 >
 > Example:
 > ```